Booking Retreats & Events

 We invite anyone who has participated in the Spiritual Exercises, either at Campion or beyond to meet with other like-minded people for prayer, reflection and conversation.
-The first event is planned for 27th April 2019 arrive at 9:30 for 10am – 3 pm (morning tea and lunch provided – suggested donation $50).
-Registration essential by 17th April 2019
+The following are comments by Joan who attended the day in April 2019:

 Care for Our Common Home – Clean Up Yarra Bend Park

 Earth “cries out to us because of the harm we have inflicted on her by our irresponsible use and abuse of the goods with which God has endowed her.
 We have come to see ourselves as her lords and masters, entitled to plunder her at will.”
 Pope Francis, Laudato Si (2015)

 Pope Francis invites us into an ecological conversion whereby our hearts encounter that deep connection with the Presence that is God in Nature.

 This day at the beginning of the Season of Creation offers “individual believers and communities a fitting opportunity to reaffirm their personal vocation to be stewards of creation”.
 Pope Francis